OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

 .. code-block:: r

-    paste(PATH_OUT_ANALYSIS, "first_stage_estimation_baseline".txt, sep ="")
+    paste(PATH_OUT_ANALYSIS, "first_stage_estimation_baseline".csv, sep ="")

 Note that you need to prepend PATH to the respective key specified in the wscript.
 For instance, instead of using *OUT_ANALYSIS* to access the output folder of the analysis, you need to use *PATH_OUT_ANALYSIS* within an R script.

 When you need to change the paths for whatever reason, you just need to update them once in the main *wscript* file; everything else will work automatically.
-Even if you need to change the keys -- e.g. because you want to break the *analysis* step into two -- you can easiliy search and replace *OUT_ANALYSIS* in the entire project.
+Even if you need to change the keys -- e.g. because you want to break the *analysis* step into two -- you can easily search and replace *OUT_ANALYSIS* in the entire project.